Consteel/manual/release-notes/57-Build 4603-Version 19 Hotfix 5.md

 - Corrected release start and end point visualization on rotated members.

-- Resolved an issue affecting certain models created in Consteel 18 when opened in earlier Consteel 19 versions.
-The error resulted in failed analyses and missing load combinations and was caused by incorrect handling of shear field eccentricity in Consteel 19.
+- Resolved an issue affecting certain models with eccentric members created in Consteel 18 when opened in earlier Consteel 19 versions.
+The error, caused by incorrect handling of shear field eccentricity in Consteel 19, could lead to failed analyses.

-- Resolved an issue affecting some example models where frame corner geometry became inaccurate after upgrading to Consteel 19.
-The error was caused by rounding of the haunch start position, leading to incorrect eccentricity calculations near member ends.
+- Resolved an issue affecting some models where frame corner geometry appeared inaccurate after upgrading to Consteel 19.
+The error was caused by rounding the haunch start position, which led to incorrect eccentricity calculations near member ends.

 - Fixed an issue where the frame corner symbol was displayed with an incorrect size in certain models.
 The correction ensures consistent and accurate graphical scaling.